 How much could you save with the new stamp duty rules?

-On Wednesday 8 July 2020, the government announced a stamp duty holiday to last until 31 March 2021.
+On Wednesday 3 March 2021, the government announced a stamp duty holiday extension to last until 30 June 2021.
 But what could you save if you were to buy a home now?

 The stamp duty threshold is now £500,000.